magpiemodel/magpiemodel.github.io/_tutorials/t06_startScript.md

 #### Adding loop(s)

-We’ll now write a loop to go over the different combinations of module realiazations.
-As stated earlier, we’ll make 4 runs with changes to trade module and forestry module.
+We’ll now write a loop to go over the different combinations of module realizations.
+As stated earlier, we’ll make 4 runs with changes to trade module and land module.
 Figure 1 describes and explains the available module realizations for these two modules.

 ![Module setting combinations](../assets/img/module-settings.png)